 The Emory University School of Medicine Genetic Counseling Training Program was established in 2011, and is the only program of its kind in the state of GA.
+We have received FULL accreditation through the Accreditation Council for Genetic Counseling, most recently in 2021 for the maximum of 8-years.

-Graduates receive a Master of Medical Science (MMSc) degree in Human Genetics and Genetic Counseling and are qualified to sit for the American Board of Genetic Counseling (ABGC) certification examination.
-100% of Emory graduates taking the ABGC boards have passed on their first attempt.
+Our graduates receive a Master of Medical Science (MMSc) degree in Human Genetics and Genetic Counseling and are qualified to sit for the American Board of Genetic Counseling (ABGC) certification examination.